GF-Huang/Socklient/README.md

     // send data via socks5 server
     socklient.Send(new byte[] { 1, 2, 3, 4 });

+    // also, you can send to a different host:port
+    // for all kinds of Nat (Port-Restricted cone NAT, Address-Restricted cone NAT, Full cone NAT, etc...)
+    // socklient.Send(new byte[] { 1, 2, 3, 4 }, "anotherhost.what.you.want", 5555);

     // receive data and remote host information that sent back data to socks5 server var received = BitConverter.ToString(socklient.Receive(out var remoteHost, out int remotePort));